 In terms of transaction fees, Shopify, like other eCommerce store building platforms, charges users a sum of money up to 2% per transaction.
 Those registering for the most expensive plan can benefit from the lowest percentage of 0.5%.
 However, Shopify Payments saves you that cost but is limited to a few countries.
 In the meantime, using Magento, customers must turn to an external payment processor so the transaction fee greatly varies.

-Shopify launches an App Store that is home to about 2300 apps.
+Shopify launches an App Store that is home to about 2300 apps, and grow up to 8000 apps in 2023.
 They serve to extend the platform’s functionality, catering to diverse user requirements.
 Its layout is similar to that of smartphone app stores so that average people can use easily.